From bathtubs to hoses, frugal methods for easily cleaning vinyl blinds and mini blinds

 Give Them a Bath

 I have tried many different ways to clean dirty and greasy mini blinds, and the best way i have found is putting very warm water in the bath tub, with degreaser or pine oil and laundry soap.
-About 1-1/2 cups laundry soap and 1 cup pine oil to 1/4 tub of water. put blinds in and soak for 1/2 hour movng them around to get the solution between the blinds.
+About 1-1/2 cups laundry soap and 1 cup pine oil to 1/4 tub of water. put blinds in and soak for a half hour, moving them around to get the solution between the blinds.
 Let the water out and rinse well.
-Then i take them outside and put them on the deck or fence to air dry.
+Then I take them outside and put them on the deck or fence to air dry.
 It works well for me.

 Baking Soda or Borax

 We have the mini blinds thru our house and they can be a pain to clean.
 We take them off once a year and take them outside.
-We lay them out in a closed position and use a warm water and either baking soda or borax solution.
+We lay them out in a closed position and use either baking soda or borax and warm water solution.
 Then we scrub them with a handled scrubbie sponge and finally we take the hose and hose them off.
-Hang them to dry outside for a few hours and their done.
+Hang them to dry outside for a few hours and they're done.
 We have done it this way for the last 11 years and they are still holding up.

 Take the Next Step: